cloudacode/darkmode-session/README.md

 ## Cookies

-A cookie is a piece of data from a website that is stored within a web browser that the website can retrieve at a later time.
+A [cookie](https://www.trendmicro.com/vinfo/us/security/definition/cookies#:~:text=A%20cookie%20is%20a%20piece,returned%20to%20a%20particular%20website.) is a piece of data from a website that is stored within a web browser that the website can retrieve at a later time.
 Cookies are used to tell the server that users have returned to a particular website.
-[Cookies](https://www.trendmicro.com/vinfo/us/security/definition/cookies#:~:text=A%20cookie%20is%20a%20piece,returned%20to%20a%20particular%20website.)

 ![browser-cookies-session](./browser-cookies-session.png)

-### Where Are the cookies stored?
+### Where are the cookies actually stored on your local machine?
 - On [Windows](https://www.digitalcitizen.life/cookies-location-windows-10/)
     ```
     C:\Users\<YOUR_USER_NAME>\AppData\Local\Google\Chrome\User Data\Default